chrislauyc/PyOriginTools/README.md

 For more, check out the section on [API design](documentation/API-design)

 ## PyOrigin.py Documentation
 This module comes with an automatically generated HTML outline of PyOrigin.py functions, objects, and their properties.
 It also comes with inspection reports of common PyOrigin output objects (worksheetPages, worksheetPage, Column, etc.) generated with webinspect.
+Most of what is generated with these tools is available on http://pyorigin.swharden.com/

 ## Code Examples
 The OriginLab website has a few web pages which document PyOrigin in action.
 I supplement this information with [an extensive flat-file python script](docs/usage examples/examples.py) which can be called from within origin (using `run -pyf "path/to/examples.py"`) that demonstrates many common tasks including: